-The Scottish Fire and Rescue Service (SFRS) has urged people who live within or who may enter rural environments to exercise caution to help lower the chance of a wildfire starting.
+The Scottish Fire and Rescue Service (SFRS) has urged people who live within or who may enter rural environments to exercise caution.

-The extreme warning, released in conjunction with the Scottish Wildfire Forum (SWF), remains in place from tomorrow until Thursday.
+The very high – extreme warning – released in conjunction with the Scottish Wildfire Forum (SWF) – remains in place until 17th April.

-Wildfires have the potential to burn for days and devastate vast areas of land and wildlife, threatening the welfare of nearby communities.
+Wildfires have the potential to burn for days and devastate vast areas of land and wildlife; and threaten the welfare of nearby communities.

 "Many rural and remote communities are hugely impacted by wildfires, which can cause significant damage.

 "Livestock, farmland, wildlife, protected woodland and sites of special scientific interest can all be devastated by these fires - as can the lives of people living and working in rural communities.

 "These fires can also have a hugely negative impact on the environment and the release of greenhouse gas emissions into the atmosphere.